qe7/Hephaestus-Babric/README.md

 # Hephaestus-Babric

+> [!NOTE]
-> **Note:** This project is new and will be bare-bone for a while.
+> This project is new and will be bare-bone for a while.
 Features and systems are still under active development.

 Hephaestus-Babric is a Minecraft **Beta 1.7.3** mod built on the **Babric** framework using MCP mappings, designed for 2beta2t anarchy.